jaimemendozadev/hackernews-react-apollo/README.md

 Hacker News React Apollo
 ========================

-A Hacker News clone with a GraphQL
+A Hacker News clone with a GraphQL Endpoint.